George Hill has been playing solid starting at point guard since he has filled in for Darren Collison, who has been out with a groin injury.

 I think with Collison on the bench, the B team can be a little more smooth since DC and Tyler Hansbrough mesh together more than he does with Hill.
 Both have also done better with pick-and-rolls.

-Topics: Point Guard Debate
+Tags: Point Guard Debate